PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Related Work

 \section{Related Work}

 \para{ML Model Loading Security} \Pickle is not intended for untrusted data, but its proliferation as a model format created a security problem.
 To bring attention to the issue, security company Trail of Bits released the \scode{fickling} tool for manipulating and analyzing \pickle programs in ML models~\cite{fickling}.
+The fickling module provides manually-crafted allow-lists for select ML libraries, similarly to \tool, but requires expert-led audits to maintain the allow-lists, where \tool aims for automatic policy creating.
 New proposals for identifying malicious \pickle models include dynamic \cite{casey2024largescaleexploitinstrumentationstudy} and static \cite{zhao2024MalHug} scanners.
 Scanners take a model as input, and attempt to make an assessment of it based on fixed rules about malicious behaviors.
 Instead, \tool takes a model and the source code library that allegedly produced the model for context, and produces policies for the model based on that context.
 We showed in \cref{SEC:EVAL_COMPARISON_TO_SOTA} that \tool's tailor-made policies result in no false negatives while comparative model scanners do produce false negatives due to their fixed rules.

 \para{Deserialization Attacks and Defenses} Deserialization vulnerabilities exist beyond the ML context.
 PainPickle~\cite{huang2022painpickle} explored Python \pickle security by creating a taxonomy of errors in custom Unpickler implementations, and devised attack strategies.
-We use their contributions to guide the proper implementation of \tool's loader.
+We use their contributions (and suggestions) to guide the proper implementation of \tool's loader.

-Other programming languages have also have insecure deserialization APIs that need to be secured.
-Quack~\cite{david_quack_2024} propose a generic deserialization defenses for PHP by employing a ``static duck typing'' static analysis, and Zhang et al.~\cite{zhang:2013:practicalcfi} propose a static analysis defense for Java.
-Python's \pickle deserialization is a more expressive interface than in PHP or Java, which are unable to directly invoke functions; this expressivity adds complexity to security policies.
+Other programming languages also have insecure deserialization APIs that need to be secured.
+Quack~\cite{david_quack_2024} proposes a generic deserialization defenses for PHP by employing a ``static duck typing'' static analysis, and Zhang et al.~\cite{zhang:2024:javadeserializationdefense} propose a static analysis defense for Java.
+Python's \pickle deserialization API is more expressive than those in PHP or Java, which are unable to directly invoke functions; this expressivity adds complexity to security policies.